 Agriculture is part of Whidbey Island's heritage; you'll enjoy the pastoral beauty of the island as much as the water and mountain views.
 You can visit Meerkerk Rhododendron Gardens during peak bloom from April through May, have a slice of Loganberry pie at the Whidbey Pies Cafe at the historic Greenbank Farm, or shop (and admire) the lavender at Lavender Wind Farm.

 Browse Local Art Galleries

 Surrounded by natural inspiration, it's no surprise that many artists call Whidbey Island home.
 Artist studio tours and other events for artists and art lovers are held on the island throughout the year.
 Unique galleries are scattered around Whidbey Island for you to discover during your wanderings.
-Some of the best art galleries to visit include Penn Cove Gallery for fine art and crafts in Coupeville, Hunter Art Studio which has a great selection of photography, and Hellebore Glass Studio in Langley.
+Some of the best art galleries to visit include Penn Cove Gallery for fine art and crafts in Coupeville, Hunter Art Studio for its great selection of photography, and Hellebore Glass Studio in Langley.

 Visit Fort Casey State Park